- Premium feeling cabin

 It’s competively priced as the Toyota Yaris starts at £12,495 and the Volkswagen Polo £11,970.

 The Seat Ibiza is impressive, it really does what you want from a car, it’s a great drive, it’s spacious, economical and it’s all packaged up into a real looker.
-Seat definitely have a hit on their hands with this new version and it’s worth keeping an eye on the brand as a new smaller crossover arrives later on this year called the Arona and more new models next year.
+Seat definitely have a hit on their hands with this version and it’s worth keeping an eye on the brand as another smaller crossover arrives later on this year called the Arona and more models next year.

 Quality & Reliability